-In the State of Michigan, counties and PSAPs (Public Safety Answering Points) have the following 911 fee funding available:
+In 2018, Pubic Act 51 changed the funding of 911 in the State of Michigan.
+Counties and PSAPs (Public Safety Answering Points) have the following 911 fee funding available:

 State 911 Fee Funding for Counties:

 State fee funding payments are made quarterly to the counties that have a 911 plan in place.
-The fees deposited in the Emergency 911 fund come from the $0.19 state 911 fee on postpaid devices and a 5.00% 911 fee on prepaid (minutes and phone cards).
-The payments to the counties are based on eighty-two and a half percent (82.5%) of the money deposited in the Emergency 911 Fund.
+The fees deposited in the Emergency 911 fund come from the $0.25 state 911 fee on postpaid devices and a 5.00% 911 fee on prepaid (minutes and phone cards).
+The payments to the counties are based on sixty-five percent (65%) of the money deposited in the Emergency 911 Fund.
 The payment base is further divided with forty percent (40%) equally distributed to each qualifying county and the remaining sixty percent (60%) distributed on a per capita basis to each qualifying county.
 The state 911 fees are required to be spent by the County/PSAP in a specific manner.
 Please see the document below entitled, Allowable/Disallowable Usage of 9-1-1 Surcharge Fund.

 Local Surcharge Funding: